redhat-et/kuadrant-llm-integration/demos/limitador-basic-rate-limiting/README.md

 # Limitador Basic Rate Limiting Demo

-This demo demonstrates API key authentication combined with rate limiting using Kuadrant's Authorino and Limitador components for the vLLM inference gateway.
+This demo demonstrates API key authentication combined with rate limiting using Kuadrant's Authorino and Limitador components for an inference gateway.

 ## Overview